 The big innovation and advantage it brings to advertisers and publishers is that they do not have to deal directly with each other.
-Advertisers can deploy campaigns on a plethora of websites and apps and track them in one place, while publishers get to show a lot more ads without directly managing creatives and such.
+Advertisers can deploy campaigns on many websites and apps and track them in one place, while publishers get to show many more ads without directly managing creatives and such.

 First-party Ad Servers vs Third-party Ad Servers

-First-party and third-party ad servers are designed for 2 different approaches to internet advertising.
+First-party and third-party ad servers are designed for two different approaches to Internet advertising.
 While the publishers manage first-party ad servers, third-party ad servers are operated by a separate company that facilitates the business relationship between advertisers and publishers.

 How Does an Ad Server Work?

 While the concept of ad servers puts them together, first-party and third-party ad servers follow slightly different processes.
 So, let’s see how each one works.